This post may contain affiliate or sponsored links. Please read our disclosure policy.

-This fresh, delicious, and super healthy Fiesta Chopped Salad (or is it salsa?) works as a light lunch, side dish, appetizer, or snack anytime.
-Make this on the weekend and eat on it throughout the week.
-Eat on its own or scoop it with tortilla chips or crackers.
+This fresh, delicious, and super healthy Fiesta Chopped Salad works as a light lunch, side dish, appetizer, or snack anytime.
+Eat on it throughout the week on its own or scoop it with tortilla chips or crackers.

-Yes, I realize that Polly has already posted a similar recipe called Texas Cowboy Caviar on Thriving Home.
-But, I wanted one that brought lime juice to the front and center and used all kinds of colors and vegetables.
+For this salad, I wanted the lime flavor to be front and center, plus I wanted to use all kinds of colorful vegetables to make it pop visually.
 I also needed some black-eyed peas in there for our friend’s New Year’s Eve party that I was taking it to.

-Now, this isn’t a difficult recipe but be prepared to chop, chop, chop.
+This isn’t a difficult recipe to make, but be prepared to chop, chop, chop.
 I got a new chef’s knife for Christmas that I’ve been waiting my whole life for (I didn’t know I was, but I was).
 It makes chopping vegetable after vegetable a delightful task as it quickly slices and dices anything in its way.

 America’s Test Kitchen, my go-to source for unbiased ratings and reviews of cookware and kitchen equipment, highly recommends this particular knife.
-The best news is that it’s only about $35 on Amazon right now!
-I tell everyone to get it and to get rid of their other knives.
+The best news is that it’s very affordable on Amazon!
+I tell everyone to get it.

 - 1 green bell pepper, seeded and diced